THE POST OFFICE

 You believed in the common good.

-You changed one word,
+You changed the word,

 “sacred,”